farrukhalvi123/Iris/Readme.md

+## **Python Behave BDD Framework**

+This is a BDD automation framework developed on Selenium and Python Behave.
+Sample test side used in this project is - https://beta.speedhome.com/

-For this Test I have used Page Object Model framework Along with BDD.
+Page Object Model is followed in this framework

-There are 4 feature files in total with 14 Scenarios.

-There are three set of Directories.
-Features: Containing all the test scenarios in Gherkin
+**pages** folder contains the elements and corresponding actions of the pages

+**features** folder contains **steps** folder which has all the test files and also the feature files.

-Steps: Containing all the Steps to run those scenarios in feature files
+**requirements.txt** file contains all the python packages needed to run this framework

-Pages: Contains files with all the elements and their methods.
+**allure** directory contains the files generated with allure reports

+### **Commands to run the tests**

+**To run the test with allure report**
+` behave -f allure_behave.formatter:AllureFormatter -o allure/results ./features`
+' behave -f allure_behave.formatter:AllureFormatter -o allure/results ./features -D'

+**To run the test without allure report**
+`behave features`

 To run this test.
 Following steps are mandatory.
 Download Pycharm with Python 3.9 Interpreter